brmedin/chargepol/README.md

 Output: NetCDF file with polarity of a charge layer, time of a charge layer in seconds after 0 UTC, charge layer bottom altitude in km, charge layer width in km, east-west distance from network center in km, south-north distance from network center in km.

-Reference: Medina et al., submitted to AGU ESS
+Reference: Medina et al., submitted to AGU ESS.